-With a variety of seasonal scents, this Essential Oil Room Spray will make your home smell like the holidays.
+With a variety of seasonal scents, this Homemade Room Spray will make your home smell like the holidays.

-In just a few minutes you can create a Christmas room spray that will make your home smell amazing and bring in some festive cheer.
+In just a few minutes you can create a DIY essential oil Christmas room spray that will make your home smell amazing and bring in some festive cheer.
 Gift it or spritz it!

 I can’t quit the room sprays!
 My friend walked into my house the other day and told me it smelled like a spa.
 And I felt like I had won at life.
 I loved that she felt welcomed into my home with a relaxing scent.

 But now for the holidays, I’m all about making my home feel more Christmas-y.

 This make-your-own homemade room spray is easy to make and will make your friends and family feel like Santa could pop into the room at any minute.

 I don’t complain about my California winters.
 I love the warmer weather and our total lack of snow.
 But, if you aren’t careful your Christmas tree can dry out and die (making it highly flammable) before Christmas.

 And since I already have night anxiety (self-diagnosed), I don’t need another disaster to worry about in the middle of the night.
 Until we get our tree up and can smell the gorgeous fresh pine scent, I like to use a room spray to make the house smell more festive.